OpenSourceHelpCommunity/OpenSourceHelpCommunity.github.io/README.md

 To run the web app in Debug mode set the DEBUG environment variable.
 In Linux, run the `export DEBUG=True` command in the terminal.

-To deploy on heroku clone the code present in [heroku branch](https://github.com/OpenSourceHelpCommunity/OpenSourceHelpCommunity.github.io/tree/heroku).

 Feel free to raise and fix issues.
 For any questions, join #oshc-dev on Slack.
 Get an invite [here](https://opensourcehelp.herokuapp.com/).